Solanum abutiloides

 Solanum abutiloides is a species of plant in the family Solanaceae.
 It is endemic to Argentina and Bolivia, and thrives as a weedy plant in rocky land, on stream banks, and scrub land between 900–3600 m in elevation.
 It is also known as dwarf tamarillo, due to superficial similarities with Solanum betaceum.
-Both plants are noted for very rapid growth from seed and very strongly fragrant foliage.
 Solanum abutiloides is also sometimes known by the archaic name Cyphomandra abutiloides.

 Solanum abutiloides quickly matures into a shrub or small tree up to 9 m tall, though usually far smaller.
+The heart-shaped leaves have a distinctive and pungent smell.

 Small flowers form on branches throughout the plant, and individual clusters of flowers can contain as many as 60 blooms.

-Blooms are followed by fruits - a small oblong berry that ripens to a yellow-orange color.
+Blooms are followed by fruits—a small oblong berry that turns yellow-orange as it ripens.
 The berries are around 1 cm (or slightly larger) in diameter.
 When unripe, the berries are mildly toxic (as are tamarillos), though they are edible upon ripening.

+Distribution and habitat

+The native range of Solanum abutiloides includes central and southern Bolivia and northwestern Argentina.
+It has been found in the Canary Islands, and at a single location in Morocco, possibly as a result of seed deposition by fruit-eating birds migrating transoceanically.
+It was introduced into Austria and Australia.